Are you suffering from a Halloween hangover?

 - Vegetable soup & side salad

-- Turkey roll ups; turkey & cheese wrapped in lettuce
+- Turkey roll-ups; turkey & cheese wrapped in lettuce

-- Tuna or chicken salad stuffed tomatoes
+- Tuna or chicken salad stuffed with tomatoes

 Snacks

-- Celery & Peanut Butter
+- Celery & peanut butter

-- Mixed Nuts
+- Mixed nuts

 - Edamame

-- Hummus & Veggies
+- Hummus & veggies

-- Cottage Cheese & Berries
+- Cottage cheese & berries

 4. Move to Ease your Halloween Hangover

-Move your way past your Halloween Hangover!
-Activity will help your body tap into those stored Carbohydrates and use them for energy.
+Activity will help your body tap into those stored carbohydrates and use them for energy.

 A workout can also help with the bloating, nausea, and constipation that often accompany overeating.

-An additional benefit is the release of endorphins, our feel good hormones!
+An additional benefit is the release of endorphins, our feel-good hormones!

 5. Focus on Sleep

-A lack of sleep is hard on your body!
 When you are tired and stressed, it is more difficult to make healthy food choices.

 Hunger and stress are very much related.
 Without adequate rest, your sugar cravings will be more intense and difficult to manage.

-A Halloween Hangover is easier to tackle with a good night’s rest!
+A Halloween hangover is easier to tackle with a good night’s rest!

-A Halloween Hangover is described as one of the worst sugar crashes you’ll experience.
+A Halloween hangover is described as one of the worst sugar crashes you’ll experience.

 The first step in recovering from your candy binge is to stop indulging.
-Set yourself up for success by minimizing temptation by getting rid of the candy or making it less accessible.

 Kathryn is a Registered Dietitian and a National Board Certified Health and Wellness Coach.
-She is also Certified through the Academy of Nutrition and Dietetics in Weight Management.
+She is also certified through the Academy of Nutrition and Dietetics in Weight Management.
 She has 20+ years of nutrition experience working in a variety of healthcare settings.
 Her passion is to provide evidence-based nutrition information that supports vitality and longevity!